 Dilek’s interdisciplinary writing and teaching focus on questions of politics, culture, gender, and race from a historical perspective.
 She has expertise on the 18th Century Enlightenment thought in the Atlantic (especially Kant) as well as on contemporary social and political theory in the U.S. and Turkey.

 Since 2020, Dilek has turned to creative fiction and nonfiction, with the help of workshops classes at VONA (Voices of Our Nations Arts Foundation), The Op-Ed Project, and The Shipman Agency.
-Currently, she is writing a play and an essay collection on political freedom while also producing a documentary on James Baldwin’s “Turkish Decade” (1961-1971) in honor of Baldwin’s 100th birthday in 2024.
+Currently, she is working on a few things: a historical play; an essay collection on political freedom; and a multidisciplinary exhibit on James Baldwin’s “Turkish Decade” (1961-1971).

 Dilek is an avid reader, especially of speculative and science fiction, queer YA fantasy novels, and creative nonfiction.
-She also likes smart TV shows, philosophy and/or cat memes, and yoga.
+As she will tell you on the first day of classes, she also likes smart TV shows (her favorite of all time is Buffy the Vampire Slayer), philosophy and/or cat memes, and yoga.